Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     - _Overweight_: BMI is 25 to 29.9
     - _Obese_: BMI is 30 or more

-14. Write a function called _checkSeason_, it takes a month parameter and returns the season:Autumn, Winter, Spring or Summer.
+14. Write a function called _checkSeason_, that takes a month parameter and returns the season: Autumn, Winter, Spring or Summer.
 15. Math.max returns its largest argument.
-Write a function findMax that takes three arguments and returns their maximum with out using Math.max method.
+Write a function findMax that takes three arguments and returns their maximum without using Math.max method.

     ```js
     console.log(findMax(0, 10, 5))